seethathuman/PythoNython/README.md

 # PythoNython
-work-in-progress python 3 interpereter written in python 2.7
+work-in-progress python 3 interpereter written in python 2.7 in a single file

 ## Usage
 to use, run `python ./PythoNython.py` followed by the file to interperet.